 - Soft tissue trauma – Apply a cold compress to the traumatized area to reduce swelling.

 - Jaw fracture – If you can’t open your jaws properly or your teeth do not come together normally you should be screened at the hospital emergency department for a possible jaw fracture.

 - Lost fillings or crowns – When a crown has fallen out and there is some pain, take a cotton swab and some clove oil and apply it on the sensitive area.

 - Broken braces – If a wire of your brace sticks out or even breaks, you can use a soft object to return it to its original position.
 If that’s difficult, you can cover the end with either some orthodontic wax, a piece of gauze or a cotton ball before you rush to your orthodontist.
 Never attempt to cut the wire because that may lead to swallowing the pieces or inhaling the broken pieces to your lungs.

-Be sure to see a dentist as quickly as possible.
 Contact emergency dental care in Calgary for help.